ihf-code/python/session_03/exercises/multiple_choice_3.md

 - an expression that allows a computer to print an output
 - an expression that makes a string upper case

-2. What will be the output of the below? sum = 5 + 6
+2. What will be the output of the below: sum = 5 + 6

 if sum == 10: